thalisgold/spatial-modelling-tool/README.md

 ## Area of applicability (AOA)
 In 2021, Meyer and Pebesma even went a step further and published a paper in which they argue that validation of models by cross-validation alone is not sufficient.
 They believe that models can only be applied to new areas if they are similar to the training data.
 As spatial mapping requires predictions for a new geographic space, which in many cases are accompanied by new predictive properties, a method is needed to estimate the area to which a predictive model can be reliably applied.
 To this end, they propose their newly developed method for calculating the "area of applicability" (AOA), defined as the area for which the cross-validation estimates retain their validity.
 Since the AOA is considered as a relevant addition for spatial model assessment, it is also included in this tool.
 For more informations on the AOA click [here](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.13650)!

+## How to install tool
+To run the tool just download this repository and install all packages used in the `~/Spatial-modelling-tool/app/global.R` file.
+You need at least version 0.6.1 of the [CAST](https://github.com/HannaMeyer/CAST) package.
+It could be that the necessary [NNDM](https://github.com/carlesmila/NNDM) and CAST versions are not downloadable via CRAN, which is why they have to be downloaded via github using the [devtools](https://github.com/r-lib/devtools) package.

 ## How does the tool work?
 The tool was developed with the [R](https://www.r-project.org/about.html) programming language  and uses the [Rshiny](https://shiny.rstudio.com/) package in particular in order to enable the user to explore the data interactively.
 The user is guided through the tool step by step.